mthaddon/concourse-worker-operator/README.md

 ## Usage

-This charm requires a relation to PostgreSQL and to a Concourse web node.
+This charm requires a relation to a Concourse web node.
 To deploy in a juju k8s model:

     juju deploy concourse-web
     juju deploy concourse-worker